franciscoengenheiro/concurrent-problem-sets/README.md

 `tryStartUse`:
 - **Paths** - The thread can take two major paths when calling this method:
     - **fast-path**
-        - the `value` is already null, which means the resource was closed, and as such, null is returned (cannot be reused).
+        - the `value` is already `null`, which means the resource was closed, and as such, null is returned (cannot be reused).
     - **retry-path**
         - the `value` is not closed, so this thread tries to increment the usage counter if possible, and if it is, returns the `value`.
-        - while trying to increment the usage counter, the threads sees that the counter is zero, indicates that the resource is closed, null is returned (cannot be reused).
+        - while trying to increment the usage counter, the threads see that the counter is zero, indicating that some other thread closed the resource, this thread returns `null`.

 `endUse`:
 - **Paths** - The thread can take two major paths when calling this method: